Demystifying formal and informal intellectual property (IP) rights to assess their significance.

 The IP owned by a company is frequently seen as a key asset that warrants individual consideration aside from its tangible assets.
 The correct IP protection and a strategy to deal with the risks posed by third-party IP can significantly affect a company’s standing and value.

-Assessment of IP may be relevant to support a one-off decision about an immediate opportunity or threat, such as a decision to agree an IP license or how to react to an allegation of IP infringement.
+Assessment of IP may be relevant to support a one-off decision about an immediate opportunity or threat, such as a decision to agree an IP licence or how to react to an allegation of IP infringement.
 Alternatively IP assessment may be needed within the scope of a wider commercial decision such as investment, merger or acquisition.

 • Reviewing agreements involving IP rights and assessing their implications for the company’s operations.